Please contact Selin Bulbul for the full 2014 Country Commercial Guide.

 The Republic of Turkey is a complex and challenging market requiring adaptability and persistence.

-The Republic of Turkey’s movement toward membership in the European Union is creating momentum to adopt European business regulations and standards in Turkey, thereby ultimately making it easier to sell and conduct business in this market.
-Similarly, reforms since 2001 have created a strong and stable economy that attracts foreign investment, which in turn will be followed by needed capital improvements and demand for new products and services.
+The Republic of Turkey’s slow but continued movement toward membership in the European Union has created momentum to adopt European business regulations and standards in Turkey, thereby ultimately making it easier to sell and conduct business in this market.
+Similarly, reforms since 2001 have created a stronger and more stable economy that has attracted foreign investment, which in turn has been followed by needed capital improvements and demand for new products and services.

-The U.S Commercial Service in Turkey has identified a number of market opportunities, described in the full CCG document, for U.S. firms and continues to work with companies to enter the Turkish market, expand market share, or jointly enter third country markets.
+The U.S Commercial Service in Turkey has identified a number of market opportunities, described in Chapter 4, for U.S. firms and continues to work with companies to enter the Turkish market, expand market share, or jointly enter third country markets.

-Turkey is the commercial hub of the region, and U.S. companies should consider using Turkish partners to access business opportunities throughout Central Asia, the Caucasus, the Middle East and even Africa.
+Turkey is considered a commercial hub of the region, and U.S. companies should consider using Turkish partners to access business opportunities throughout Central Asia, the Caucasus, the Middle East and even Africa.
 Turkish partners know these neighboring markets well.